arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 an empty string if there is no name in the geo ip database.

 ``inet_as`` is the AS number the peer is located in.

-``load_balancing`` is a measurement of the balancing of free download (that we get) and free upload that we give.
-Every peer gets a certain amount of free upload, but this member says how much *extra* free upload this peer has got.
-If it is a negative number it means that this was a peer from which we have got this amount of free download.

 ``requests_in_buffer`` is the number of requests messages that are currently in the send buffer waiting to be sent.